 Newbury Park, CA

-Amy enjoys leisurely strolls by the beach and dancing with no clothes on.
+Amy enjoys leisurely strolls by the beach.
 Also, she loves sushi.

 Having never danced before college, Brittany joined DT her freshman year and fell in love with hip hop.
 After a few years of learning the ropes, she joined Donk in her junior spring.

 Bryan began dancing when he got to MIT.
 He found his passion in dance and has been working at getting better by going to workshops and dancing in MIT's Dance Troupe and Asian Dance Troupe in his freshman year.
 He became a choreographer for Dance Troupe his freshman spring and continues to be a choreographer for DT.

 Camilo never thought he would be a dancer, but life had different plans.
 And really, after being lucky enough to join Donk his sophomore fall, it has never been better.
 Camilo knows he would be nowhere without his DonkFam, and cherishes every moment he gets to grow with them together.
 He also loves to meet new people and chat, so whenever you see him, say hi!

 Lilly is studying aerospace engineering and joined Donk fall of her junior year.
 She began tap dancing at the age of 3 but didn't discover hip-hop until much later.
 After taking a year off of dance when she came to MIT, she realized life was much duller without it.
 Outside of Ridonkulous she is also involved in DanceTroupe, plays alto sax in the MIT Festival Jazz Ensemble, and is publicity chair for the Women in Aerospace Engineering club.
 Some of her passions include paperless post, New Girl, Chance the Rapper, and iced coffee.

 Artistic Director, Captain